Authorization

 }

-public function forceDelete(User $user, Post $model)
+public function forceDelete(User $user, Post $model): bool

 {